neo-project/docs/docs/en-us/tooldev/concept/blockchain/block.md

 ### Block Body
 The block body is a transaction list.
 In one round of consensus activity, the Speaker selects all the transactions in the memory pool, sort and filter by plugin, package them into a new proposal block.
 For more details about consensus, please read "Consensus Mechanism" section.

-At present, there can be up to 512 transactions per block and 20 free transactions among them.
+At present, there can be up to 512 transactions per block.

 > [!NOTE]
 >